Advertiser Disclosure

 Ultimately, unless you’re organically spending $75,000 per year on your Amex Platinum card on its 5x categories like flights and prepaid hotels through AmexTravel.com, it probably doesn’t make sense to go out of your way to spend $75,000, only to earn 1x rewards, in order to receive guest lounge access to Amex Centurion lounges.

-Instead, you could simply add people you often travel with as authorized users on your Amex Platinum card, pay the guest access fee, or even refer them to open their own Amex Platinum card.
+Instead, you could simply add people you often travel with as additional users on your Amex Platinum card, pay the guest access fee, or even refer them to open their own Amex Platinum card.

-For the baggage insurance plan benefit of The Platinum Card® from American Express, eligibility and benefit level varies by card.
+For the baggage insurance plan benefit of the Platinum Card® from American Express, eligibility and benefit level varies by card.
 Terms, conditions and limitations apply.
 Please visit americanexpress.com/benefitsguide for more details.
 Underwritten by AMEX Assurance Company.

-For the trip delay insurance benefit of The Platinum Card® from American Express, eligibility and benefit level varies by card.
+For the trip delay insurance benefit of the Platinum Card® from American Express, eligibility and benefit level varies by card.
 Terms, conditions and limitations apply.
 Please visit americanexpress.com/benefitsguide for more details.
 Underwritten by New Hampshire Insurance Company, an AIG Company.

-For the purchase protection benefit of The Platinum Card® from American Express, eligibility and benefit level varies by Card.
+For the purchase protection benefit of the Platinum Card® from American Express, eligibility and benefit level varies by Card.
 Terms, conditions and limitations apply.
 Please visit americanexpress.com/benefitsguide for more details.
 Underwritten by AMEX Assurance Company.

-For the cell phone protection benefit of The Platinum Card® from American Express, eligibility and benefit level varies by card.
+For the cell phone protection benefit of the Platinum Card® from American Express, eligibility and benefit level varies by card.
 Terms, conditions and limitations apply.
 Please visit americanexpress.com/benefitsguide for more details.
 Underwritten by New Hampshire Insurance Company, an AIG Company.

 Jarrod West's image